zhitianzzz/anotherAnother/README.md

 - A preferably high-performance laptop or PC [this will allow faster and smoother loading]

-- A working webcam,
+- A working webcam

 - A speaker

-- Mobile devices and tablets are not recommended for viewing this work [the website is highly likely not to load all its functions on those devices]
++ Mobile devices and tablets are not recommended for viewing this work [the website is highly likely not to load all its functions on those devices]